2019–2020 Maltese protests: 7 December 2019

-Maltese living or working in London, United Kingdom, organised a protest for 7 December in Parliament Square.
-Frustrated by a sense of helplessness, organisers aimed to draw international attention to the situation in Malta.
+Maltese living or working in London organised a protest for 7 December in Parliament Square.
 Dozens of activists carried placards, and held banners, calling for Muscat's immediate resignation.
 On the day, Muscat attended a private audience with Pope Francis at the Vatican, with the meeting being shifted from an official visit to a private audience after a number of protests and letters were written asking the Pope not to meet with Muscat.
 Italian Prime Minister Giuseppe Conte cancelled a lunch with Muscat, opting for a private meeting at Palazzo Chigi instead.

 8 December 2019

-We are not a catchphrase [...]
-You and your friends carried out one of the most macabre crimes in this country.
-You gave us civil rights but you took away the right to life...